yohanchatelain/fmriprep/docs/outputs.rst

 in the :abbr:`GLM (General Linear Model` design matrix or regressing them out from the fMRI data - a procedure known as *denoising*.
 There is currently no consensus on an optimal denoising strategy in the fMRI community.
-Rather, different strategies have been proposed, which achieve different levels of trade-off between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
+Rather, different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
 The *fMRIPrep* pipeline generates a large array of possible confounds.